tdergouzi/note-book/web3/solidity_testing.md

 ## Continuous Intergration (CI)

-Although continuous intergration is not a part of code-clean principle, it has been the base thing in developing code.
-The major adventage of CI is you can find the reason and source when some error happened.
+Although not a part of the principles of clean code, continuous intergration has become a fundamental practices in any type of sofrware development.
+One major benefit of continuous intergration is that it allows you to quickly detect errors and more easily locate them.

-CI followed a series of principles:
+Here are the key principles of continuous intergration:

-- Keep a storage repository that contains all source codes, anyone can get current version and history
+- Maintain a respository where all code is stored and anyone can access current and past versions.
-- Automatic consutruc process that allows anyone call build the code from source code.
+- Automate the build process so anyone can build directly from the source code.
-- Automatic testing, anyone can easy run your test cases any time.
+- Automate your tests so anyone can run the full suite of tests at any time.
-- Make sure the result is tranparency, and any can get the executeable profile duration contructor process.
+- Ensure that anyone can view the results and obtain the latest executable from the build process.